 To compute the accuracy of subgraph construction, we compare the boundary subgraphs the robots produce to the results of a centralized version of the subgraph algorithm that uses the robot's ground-truth positions.
 We define the accuracy of the boundary subgraph algorithm as the ratio of robots who have correctly identified their subgraph to the total number of robots.
-Because the test environment is small, there
+In order for a boundary robot to be labeled as being on the correct subgraph, we check to see if it is connected to the root of the subgraph via a path through the network.
+This path test helps to prevent random configurations from generating high accuracy measurements.
+Because the test environment is small, there is only room for one boundary.
+At high RSRs, any robot that classifies itself as a boundary (which can be up to half of them) is likely to receive a boundary subgraph message with the correct root (because there is only one).
+We distinguish between these two cases by tracing the path back to the root.